Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 3. Therapy Mistakes Can Worsen the Pain

-Without proper training, therapists may unknowingly rush the process or minimize the depth of injury.
+Without proper training, therapists may unknowingly rush the process and minimize the depth of injury, and fail to understand what it takes for these relationships to heal.

 4. Betrayal Reshapes the Relationship at Its Core